 How your savings are affected if you move from Tax Credits to Universal Credit

-If you have over £16,000 in savings, you would normally not qualify for Universal Credit.
+The government is proposing if you have over £16,000 in savings, you would normally not qualify for Universal Credit.
 But, if you’re moving from Tax Credits to Universal Credit, anything you have over the £16,000 limit will be disregarded for 12 months from the point you move to Universal Credit.
 After 12 months, the normal rules apply.
+Final details are yet to be confirmed.

 How savings affect Pension Credit